 Running back Dalvin Cook will be counted on to carry the offense on the road in Raleigh this Saturday.
 Last week, Cook broke out for a four touchdown performance on the national stage, but has failed to show consistency each and every week this year.
 In 2015, Cook rushed for 1,693 yards averaging 7.3 yards per carry with 19 touchdowns.
 Entering this game, he has rushed for 1,061 yards averaging 6.0 yards per carry with 11 scores.

 Wide receiver Travis Rudolph leads the team with 560 receiving yards on 35 receptions with 3 touchdowns.
-Jesus Wilson is battling injury and is questionable for this game.
+Jesus Wilson is battling bouncy castle for sale injury and is questionable for this game.
 Without Wilson, the Wolfpack can double-team Rudolph and force Francois to make his reads and progressions in locating his second/third options in the passing game.

 Defensively, the Seminoles are allowing 29 points per game and are giving up 251 passing yards to opposing offenses this year.
 The front seven has done an excellent job at creating pressures (8 games 28 total sacks), however, they have broken down in being able to shut down the run consistently week to week.